 Step V: Keep It Going

 So, you’ve made it.
 The last step in the Pace & Pattern Method.
 You’ve written a vision statement that connects with your big “why;” you’ve identified five simple intents to guide your decisions; you’ve chosen to say “yes” to just a few meaningful goals and created a plan for making them happen; you’ve designed a template for what you want your life to look and feel like (pulling weeds out of your schedule all along the way).
 And now, at last, you’re ready to jump in and start putting all those plans in motion.
 If you are just jumping in check out these links to get caught up!

-Sustainable Goal-Setting is a seasonal approach, which means every season is a fresh start: a natural time to reflect on how things are going and refocus attention on the big picture.
+Pace & Pattern is a seasonal approach, which means every season is a fresh start: a natural time to reflect on how things are going and refocus attention on the big picture.
 (It also helps that three months is about how long it takes for habits and rhythms to solidify themselves into our routines.)

 But just because this is a seasonal approach doesn’t mean we wait until three months have passed before checking in with our vision and goals.
 It’s so easy to get caught in the current of everyday life, living by reaction, that we forget to be proactive and to think about the “why.”
 This step is meant to help you plan your month, your week and your day with your vision in mind so you can sustain your goals.